 The mold is pressed tightly into the sand, and then sand is poured on top of the mold and hit with a hammer to make it even.
 Depending on the quality of the sand mold, the texture of the product will change, so this is a process that requires careful attention.

 ▲We were shown the area where the molds and the tool are stored.
 The factory is clean and tidy, and they have made a thorough effort to create a workplace that can move efficiently.

 In the end, I had the chance to see Mr. Oikawa’s hands.

 The accumulation of the past days can be felt from the “hands of craftsmen”.
 There are also young craftsmen at OISEI Foundry, and I was moved to think that the skills are passed on from hand to hand.

 We hope that this wonderful tradition will continue into the future, and with our Nambu Iron Paperweight, we can convey to all of you the beauty of Nambu ironware, the stories of the artisans, and the wonder of manufacturing.

 OISEI Foundry Co., Ltd.

-Haneda-cho, Mizusawa-ku, Oshu City, which is known as the home of Nambu ironware along with Morioka, is a “casting town” where casting-related companies line the streets.
-The company began operations there in 1916.
-The company continues to manufacture high-precision products by applying the excellent traditional casting technology cultivated over many years to advanced technology.
+Haneda-cho, Mizusawa-ku, Oshu City, which is said to be the hometown of Nanbu ironware along with Morioka, is a “casting town” where casting-related companies line the streets.
+The company started operations here in 1916.
+The company continues to produce high-precision products by utilizing the excellent traditional casting technology cultivated over many years and adopting advanced technology.